Szybet/WatchySourcingHub/README.md

 - The buttons are now way better than in the previous version.
 More clicky but more noisy.
 Still better
 - This seller doesn't ship to germany.
 But they are other that ship (Very fast shipping it was) to germany but have at a higher price
 - It comes with a micro usb cable too!
+- **The 2.0 version doesn't work without a battery - the RTC reading are corrupted**

 # Some firmwares for the watchy that I like
 - https://github.com/Michal-Szczepaniak/TinyWatchy